GEOS-DEV/GEOS/src/coreComponents/physicsSolvers/multiphysics/docs/Poromechanics.rst

 Introduction
 ===========================================

-This section describes the use of the poroelasticity models implemented in GEOSX.
+This section describes the use of the poroelasticity models implemented in GEOS.

 Theory
 =========================